Rate Limiting

 // Remove the override (reverts to configured limit)

 await limiter.setDynamicLimit({ limit: false });The dynamic limit overrides the limit field of the algorithm.
 For token bucket, it overrides refillRate (and maxTokens if they were originally equal).
+Overrides must be positive, finite budgets that every configured shard can serve.
+Setting or clearing an override advances the limiter's cache generation, invalidates snapshots and ephemeral block decisions, and prevents older in-flight operations from restoring them.

 Limits and mitigations you should know